inducer/pyopencl/doc/source/array.rst

-    specified as float or integer formatted as string. *reduce_expr* and *map_expr* are specified as string formatted operations and *arguments* is specified as a string formatted as a C argument list. *name* specifies the name as which the kernel is compiled, *keep* and *options* are passed unmodified to :class:`pycuda.compiler.SourceModule`. *preamble* is specified
+    specified as float or integer formatted as string. *reduce_expr* and *map_expr* are specified as string formatted operations and *arguments* is specified as a string formatted as a C argument list. *name* specifies the name as which the kernel is compiled. *options* are passed unmodified to :meth:`pyopencl.Program.build`. *preamble* is specified
     as a string of code.

     .. method __call__(*args, queue=None)